 The additional 3D Secure step at checkout typically involves showing the cardholder an authentication page on their bank’s website, where they are prompted to enter a verification code sent to their phone or email.
-This process is familiar to customers through the card networks’ brand names, such as Visa Secure and Mastercard Identity Check.
+This process is familiar to cardholders through the card networks’ brand names, such as Visa Secure and Mastercard Identity Check.

 Example of a 3D Secure flow

-When will 3D Secure be applied
+When is 3D Secure applied

 3D Secure is only used for online transactions, and only if the merchant supports it.
 When a 3D Secure authentication request comes through for your cardholder, Stripe will send a text message containing a one-time passcode to them for verification.

 To enable us to best secure you and your cardholders, Stripe recommends keeping up-to-date phone numbers and email addresses for cardholders.
 This will enable us to reach out to them during authentication.
 You can update your cardholders information by setting the field you want to update to it’s new value through the API or dashboard.